+''' -name pattern -iname pattern Evaluates as true if the basename of the file matches the pattern using standard file system globbing.
+If -iname is used then the match is case insensitive. -newer file Evaluates as true if the modification time of the current file is more recent than the modification time of the specified file. -nogroup Evaluates as true if the file does not have a valid group. -nouser Evaluates as true if the file does not have a valid owner. -perm [-]mode -perm [-]onum Evaluates as true if the file permissions match that specified.
+If the hyphen is specified then the expression shall evaluate as true if at least the bits specified match, otherwise an exact match is required.
+The mode may be specified using either symbolic notation, eg 'u=rwx,g+x+w' or as an octal number. -print -print0 Always evaluates to true.
+Causes the current pathname to be written to standard output.
+If the -print0 expression is used then an ASCII NULL character is appended. -prune Always evaluates to true.
+Causes the find command to not descend any further down this directory tree.
+Does not have any affect if the -depth expression is specified. -replicas n Evaluates to true if the number of file replicas is n. -size n[c] Evaluates to true if the file size in 512 byte blocks is n.
+If n is followed by the character 'c' then the size is in bytes. -type filetype Evaluates to true if the file type matches that specified.
+The following file type values are supported: 'd' (directory), 'l' (symbolic link), 'f' (regular file). -user username Evaluates as true if the owner of the file matches the specified user.
+The following operators are recognised: expression -a expression expression -and expression expression expression Logical AND operator for joining two expressions.
+Returns true if both child expressions return true.
+Implied by the juxtaposition of two expressions and so does not need to be explicitly specified.
+The second expression will not be applied if the first fails. ! expression -not expression Evaluates as true if the expression evaluates as false and vice-versa. expression -o expression expression -or expression Logical OR operator for joining two expressions.
+Returns true if one of the child expressions returns true.
+The second expression will not be applied if the first returns '''

 '''

--mtime n

--mmin n

-Evaluates as true if the file modification time subtracted

-from the start time is n days (or minutes if -mmin is used)

--name pattern

--iname pattern

-Evaluates as true if the basename of the file matches the

-pattern using standard file system globbing.

-If -iname is used then the match is case insensitive.

--newer file

-Evaluates as true if the modification time of the current

-file is more recent than the modification time of the

-specified file.

--nogroup

-Evaluates as true if the file does not have a valid group.

--nouser

-Evaluates as true if the file does not have a valid owner.

--perm [-]mode

--perm [-]onum

-Evaluates as true if the file permissions match that

-specified.
-If the hyphen is specified then the expression

-shall evaluate as true if at least the bits specified

-match, otherwise an exact match is required.

-The mode may be specified using either symbolic notation,

-eq 'u=rwx,q+x+w' or as an octal number.

--print

--print0

-Always evaluates to true.
-Causes the current pathname to be

-written to standard output.
-If the -print0 expression is

-used then an ASCII NULL character is appended.

--prune

-Always evaluates to true.
-Causes the find command to not

-descend any further down this directory tree.
-Does not

-have any affect if the -depth expression is specified.

--replicas n

-Evaluates to true if the number of file replicas is n.

--size n[c]

-Evaluates to true if the file size in 512 byte blocks is n.

-If n is followed by the character 'c' then the size is in bytes.

--type filetype

-Evaluates to true if the file type matches that specified.

-The following file type values are supported:

-'d' (directory), 'l' (symbolic link), 'f' (regular file).

--user username

-Evaluates as true if the owner of the file matches the

-specified user.

-The following operators are recognised:

-expression -a expression

-expression -and expression

-expression expression

-Logical AND operator for joining two expressions.
-Returns

-true if both child expressions return true.
-Implied by the

-juxtaposition of two expressions and so does not need to be

-explicitly specified.
-The second expression will not be

-applied if the first fails.

-! expression

--not expression

-Evaluates as true if the expression evaluates as false and

-vice-versa.

-'''

-'''

-expression -o expression

-expression -or expression

-Logical OR operator for joining two expressions.
-Returns

-true if one of the child expressions returns true.
-The

-second expression will not be applied if the first returns

 true.

 -help [cmd ...]: Displays help for given command or all commands if none

 is specified.

 -usage [cmd ...]: Displays the usage for given command or all commands if none

 is specified.

 Generic options supported are

+-conf <configuration file>

 specify an application configuration file

--conf <configuration file>
+-D <property=value>

 use value for given property

--D <property=value>

--fs <local namenode:port>
+-fs <local | namenode:port>

 specify a namenode

--jt <local jobtracker:port>
+-jt <local|jobtracker:port>

 specify a job tracker

 -files <comma separated list of files>

 specify comma separated files to be copied to

 the map reduce cluster

--libjars <comma separated list of jars> specify comma separated jar files to include
+-libjars <comma separated list of jars>

+specify comma separated jar files to include

 in the classpath.

--archives < comma separated list of archives >
+-archives <comma separated list of archives>

 specify comma separated archives to be

 unarchived on the compute machines.

 The general command line syntax is

 bin/hadoop command [genericOptions] [commandOptions]

 '''